-National Prohibition (1920-1933) put the fifth largest industry in the U.S. out of business.
-That industry had satisfied the demand for beer, wine and spirits (liquor) from tens of millions of consumers.
+National Prohibition (1920-1933) put the fifth largest industry in the US out of business.
+That industry had satisfied the demand for beer, wine and spirits (liquor).
+It was from tens of millions of consumers.

-The demand for alcoholic beverages didn’t disappear because of laws.
-In the place of legitimate, tax-paying business, illegal bootleggers sprang up to meet the demand.
-Bootlegger Al Capone said “I am just a businessman giving the people what they want.”
+The demand for alcohol didn’t disappear because of laws.
+In the place of legitimate, tax-paying business, illegal bootleggers sprang up.
+They meet the demand.
+Al Capone said “I am just a businessman giving the people what they want.”

-Many of the high profits of bootlegging went to corrupt law enforcement officials.
+Many of the high profits of bootlegging went to corrupt officials.
 It was a cost of doing business.

 II.
 Gangster Al Capone

-Al Capone reportedly took in $60 million in 1927 and had half the city’s police on its payroll.
+Al Capone reportedly took in $60 million in 1927.
+He had half the city’s police on his payroll.
 He said “I got nothing against the honest cop on the beat.
 You just have them transferred someplace where they can’t do you any harm.”
-Of course, there were always plenty of corrupt officers to replace them.
+Of course, there were always plenty of corrupt police to replace them.

 III.
 Bootlegger George Remus

 Major bootlegger George Remus had a thousand salespeople on his payroll.
-Many of them were in law enforcement.
+Many of them were police.

 The Prohibition Bureau bugged his hotel suite when he had a meeting with 44 men.
-It was to work out some of the logistics of his illegal operation.
+It was to work out some of the logistics of his illegal business.
 All 44 were on his payroll.
-They included politicians, prohibition agents and federal marshals.
+They included elected officials, Prohibition Bureau agents, and federal marshals.
 Remus estimated that half his receipts went as bribes.

-Corruption during Prohibition extended to the highest levels of government.
+Corruption during Prohibition extended to the highest levels.
 The highest law enforcement officer in the country is the Attorney General.
-U.S. Attorney General Harry Daughtery was guilty of selling alcohol illegally and giving licenses and pardons to offenders.
+US Attorney General Harry Daughtery was found guilty.
+He was selling moonshine.
+And he was giving licenses and pardons to offenders.
 He also took bribes from other bootleggers.

 Corruption existed both among cops on the beat and the Attorney General.
-It also permeated alcohol enforcement between the extremes of the top and bottom.
+It also permeated alcohol enforcement.
+It existed from the top to the bottom.

-Enforcement was hard because of rampant corruption during Prohibition.
-Col. Ira Reeves had served in the army during WW I and was a hero.
+Enforcement was hard because of rampant corruption.
+Col. Ira Reeves had served in the army during WW I. And was a hero.
 He became head of the New Jersey district for the Prohibition Bureau.

 But Reeves quickly became disillusioned.
 Virtually everyone around him drank with impunity.
-Under political pressure, he had to promise not to raid the state legislature’s annual dinner.
-But worse was the pervasive corruption of law enforcement officers and entire departments.
+Under pressure, he had to promise not to raid the annual dinner of the state state legislature.
+But worse was the pervasive corruption of law enforcement.
+Entire departments were corrupt.

-Reeves became convinced that Prohibition was unenforceable.
-He resigned and later became a leader in the movement to repeal Prohibition.
+Reeves became convinced that Prohibition could not be enforced.
+So he resigned.
+Later he became a leader in the movement for Repeal.

-Eliot Ness and his 11-member Untouchables are famous from books, movies and TV series.
+Eliot Ness and his 11-member Untouchables are famous.
+They were portrayed in books, movies and TV series.
 Yet even among the elite handful of “untouchable” agents, at least one was corrupt.

 V. Customs Agents

-Customs agents often enjoyed a very common method of bribery, the “free night.”
+Customs agents often enjoyed a very common method of bribery.
+It was the “free night.”
 Bootleggers paid agents to be absent for a specific period of time on a specific night.
 During that time, smugglers could bring in large amounts of alcohol.

 Customs agents could also confiscated liquor from those who hadn’t paid graft.
 They could then force the rumrunners to pay them off for a high price.
 Or they could sell the seized alcohol to other smugglers.
 They could arrest uncooperative rumrunners.
 This would make it appear as if they weren’t corrupt themselves.